Skip to main content

 Courses

-Students will enroll in the following courses while on this program:
+Students will enroll in 6 credit hours in the following courses while on this program:

 CL CV 241—Greek Mythology (or, if necessary, CL CV 110—Intro to Classical Literature; 3 credit hours)